michael2012z/BitBible/markdown/KJV/files/Exod.md

 26. There shall nothing cast their young, nor be barren, in thy land: the number of thy days I will fulfil.

-27. I will send my fear before thee, and will destroy all the people to whom thou shalt come, and I will make all thine enemies turn their backs unto thee.backs: Heb. neck
+27. I will send my fear before thee, and will destroy all the people to whom thou shalt come, and I will make all thine enemies turn their backs unto thee.

 28. And I will send hornets before thee, which shall drive out the Hivite, the Canaanite, and the Hittite, from before thee.